WM3 and Hazard Classification of Hydrocarbon Impacted Soil and Road Arisings

 QROS provides an alternative approach that significantly improves analytical uncertainty and reduces the total soil disposal and/or treatment costs.
 QED analysis takes just a few minutes so loads can be checked as soon as they come onto site, minimising waiting time and reducing the chance of incorrectly classified material being incorporated into the landfill or treatment area.
 Combined with XRF, real time analysis of metals and hydrocarbons is now possible – and economically viable.

 The QED has a small footprint, requires no gases, chlorinated solvents or special facilities for use and has very low running costs.
-Analysis takes less than 5 minutes per sample to provide BTEX, GRO, DRO, TPH, PAH and BaP concentrations.
+Soil and water analysis takes less than 5 minutes per sample to provide BTEX, GRO, DRO, TPH, PAH and BaP concentrations, coal tar/ bitumen can be done in seconds.
 An on board fingerprints library for fuels, oils, tars and creosotes, derived from reference standards, is used to match the sample fingerprint, providing simple and reproducible identification.
-It is easy to use and can be operated after a few hours training.
+It is easy to use and can be operated after a few hours training for soil analysis, minutes for coal tar testing.

 The fingerprint and low cost also makes the QED ideal for managing bioremediation, providing real time data that can be used to reduce the total time the soil is left in treatment.

-The June 2015 MCERTS Policy update states that the Environment Agency will accept data generated by on site methods as part of the regulatory process provided the on site method has suitable QC and that a few confirmatory samples are analysed by an MCERTS accredited laboratory. : On Site quality control with QED
+The October 2020 Land Contamination Risk Management (LCRM) Guidance states that the Environment Agency will accept data generated by on site methods as part of the regulatory process provided the on site method has suitable QC and that a few confirmatory samples are analysed by an MCERTS accredited laboratory.

 The EA recommends the use of on site analysis to improve the quality of the overall data package provided and to reduce costs.